top of page

 The goal of driving the Ring Road shouldn’t be completion.
 It should be immersion.
 When the schedule becomes the focus, something important gets lost.

-The overlooked alternative: focusing on one region
+The better alternative: focusing on one region

 One of the most satisfying ways to experience Iceland is to choose a single region, or two nearby regions, and explore them more deeply.